ChrisWeaver1/chrisweaver1.github.io/_posts/2020-07-21-encrypted-usb-share.md

 cryptsetup luksClose [volume-name]
 ```

-Alternativly a script like this can be created to start and stop everything:
+Alternatively, a script like this can be created to start and stop everything:
 ```bash
 if [ "$1" == "start" ]; then
 	cryptsetup luksOpen [/dev/sdb] [volume-name]